MikroElektronika/mikrosdk_click_v2/clicks/adac/DETAILS.md

 - This function reads ADC data using the I2C serial interface.
 > uint16_t adac_read_adc( adac_t *ctx, uint8_t *chan );

-- This function sets the configuration for the click module.
+- This function sets the configuration for the Click module.
 > void adac_set_configuration ( adac_t *ctx, uint8_t ptr, uint8_t msb, uint8_t lsb );

 ## Examples Description

-> This example showcases how to initialize, configure and use the ADAC click module.
-The click has an ADC and a DAC.
+> This example showcases how to initialize, configure and use the ADAC Click module.
+The Click has an ADC and a DAC.
 An external power supply sets the maximum voltage of the input analog signal, which is bound to 2.5 V by default.
 For the input any external analog signal will suffice and a multimeter is needed to read the output on one of the channels.